Ericsson/dataplanebook/src/work/work.rst

 locality for data pertaining to both directions, for that TCP connection.

-It's also often useful to map a single network-level flow, in one particular direction, to multiple item of work flows, in an application implementing the pipeline pattern.
+It's also often useful to map a single network-level stream of packets, in one particular direction, to multiple item of work flows, in an application implementing the pipeline pattern.
 Each such flow represent a processing stage.
 See the :ref:`Pipeline` section for more information.

+Note also that such a network-level stream not stay intact across the pipeline.
+For example, it may "fan out" and become multiple independent flows in higher-numbered processing stages.

 The term *ordering context* is sometimes (e.g., in :term:`NPUs <NPU>`) used for an item of work flow.